Pepperoni

 Pepperoni is an American variety of spicy salami made from cured pork and beef seasoned with paprika and chili peppers.

 Before cooking, pepperoni is characteristically soft, slightly smoky, and bright red.
 Sliced pepperoni is one of the most popular pizza toppings in American pizzerias.

-Traditionally made pepperonis curl into "cups" in the pizza oven's intense heat; commercialization of the production of pepperoni created slices that would lie flat on the pizza.
-The curled "cup and char" style of pepperoni remained popular in pockets of the Midwest.
+Traditional pepperoni with natural casing curls into "cups" in the pizza oven's intense heat.
+Commercialization of the production of pepperoni with the casing removed created slices that lay flat on the pizza.
+The curled "cup and char" style of pepperoni remains popular in some cities.

 Etymology

 The term pepperoni is a borrowing of peperoni, the plural of peperone, the Italian word for bell pepper.
 The first use of pepperoni to refer to a sausage dates to 1916 at the latest.
 In Italian, the word peperoncino refers to a chili pepper.

 History

-The first printed mention of Pepperoni was in 1888 in the Times of London.
+The first printed mention of pepperoni was in 1888 in the Times of London.
 In 1919 it was mentioned as being available in New York City.
 It is a cured dry sausage, with similarities to the spicy salamis of southern Italy on which it is based, such as salsiccia or soppressata.
 The main differences are that pepperoni is less spicy, has a finer grain (akin to spiceless salami from Milan), is usually softer in texture, and is usually produced with the use of an artificial casing.